 Legalities around elopements can sometimes confuse couples, as the law sees it an elopement is still a wedding.
-Many couples choose to legally sign marriage documents prior to their ceremony within their home state, if they are eloping in their home state, they can choose to conduct the legal aspect of their marriage in the same way they would with a traditional wedding.
+Many couples choose to legally sign marriage documents prior to their ceremony within their home state, if they are eloping in their home state, they can choose to conduct the legal aspect of their marriage in the same way they would with a traditional wedding or another possibility is self solemnization.
 Couples still choose to celebrate their anniversary on the day that they said their vows on their elopement day.

 Is eloping cheaper?